 On-Demand Playback: Students viewing videos in 1080p will increase the network usage and file download size attributed to your institution.
 For base calculations, the estimated file sizes for 1080p captures are included in On-Demand Playback Data Rate and Usage.

-Live Streaming: Live Streamed captures can be captured and streamed in HD and is ideal for overflow situations, where additional viewers are grouped in a room viewing the live stream of the event.
+Live Streaming: Live Streamed captures can be captured and streamed in HD and are ideal for remote or overflow situations, where additional viewers are grouped in a room viewing the live stream of the event.
 Keep in mind that the bitrates for Live Streaming in 1080p are approximately 2x that of 720p.
-See Live Streaming Data Rate and Usage.
+See Live Streaming Data Rate and Usage for more information.

 Dual Video Captures: If BOTH video streams are captured in 1080p and subsequently viewed in 1080p, the viewer's playback experience will depend on the quality of the network they are using, to include latency and bandwidth available.
 Most broadband connections should be sufficient, but users working with a slower network may wish to view the playback in lower resolution.

 The Echo360 Pod supports single-channel 1080p: The Pod cannot support 1080 on both input channels.
 It does, however, support the use of 1080p on one channel.

-The SCHD will capture and deliver 1080p videos but at 15 FPS (frames per second) instead of 30.
+The Legacy SCHD will capture and deliver 1080p videos but at 15 FPS (frames per second) instead of 30.
 This is the framerate best served by the legacy SCHD.
 The Echo360 Pro and the Echo360 Pod deliver 1080p video capture at 30 FPS.